"Here's the Smarter Oil Alternative I Recommend to Replace Those Other Oils in Your Kitchen"

 At one tablespoon per serving, the pint size will yield 32 servings, the quart size 64 servings, and the economical gallon size will yield a whopping 256 servings!

-To obtain the full range of coconut oil's benefits, 3 to 3 ½ tablespoons per day of Fresh Shores Organic Virgin Coconut Oil is the amount recommended for adults.
+To obtain the full range of coconut oil's health and weight loss benefits, 3 to 3 ½ tablespoons per day of Fresh Shores Extra Virgin Coconut Oil is the amount recommended for adults.

 Due to its exceptional stability, this coconut oil has a long shelf life of two or more years (the longest of any oil), and does not have to be refrigerated.
 Coconut oil should be stored out of direct sunlight, however.

-I honestly believe you're going to love your Fresh Shores Organic Virgin Coconut Oil, just like I do!
+I honestly believe you're going to love your Fresh Shores Extra Virgin Coconut Oil, just like I do!
 Order yours today.

 1 Quart (32 oz)